 Raleigh, NC 27695

 Police Department | City of Raleigh — You can learn more about the five-year strategic plan, community report, and different divisions of the Raleigh Police Department (RPD).
 You can also report a crime, find answers to frequently asked questions, and learn more about open cases.
 The RPD also provides an online crime mapping tool for the public.222 West Hargett Street

 Raleigh, NC 27601

-Find a Lawyer for NC State Code Violations in Raleigh
+Find a Lawyer for NC State Code Violations

 If you are an NC State student who is facing allegations of academic or non-academic misconduct, it is in your best interest to seek legal counsel for help achieving the best possible outcome to your case.
 Do NOT speak to student conduct without first consulting an attorney.
 Failure to take disciplinary proceedings seriously can result in possible suspension or expulsion which would dramatically affect your academic future.